vrothberg/ai-experiments/instructions.md

+## Prompt: "How can I test httpd on bootc and image mode for rhel"

 Okay, let's outline how you can test `httpd` (Apache web server) within a RHEL system managed using the `bootc`-based "Image Mode".
 This involves building a custom bootable container image that includes `httpd`, creating a bootable disk image from it, and then booting a VM from that disk image to perform the test.

 **Prerequisites:**